SleeplessByte/media-types-ruby/README.md

 2. The library provides you with a way to validate those fixtures with the [`assert_mediatype_specification`](README.md#media-type-checking-in-test-suites) method.

-3. The library automatically check a MediaType's checks defined by (1) the first time it is validated, and throw an error if any fail.
+3. The library automatically performs a MediaType's checks defined by (1) the first time it is validated, and throw an error if any fail.

-4. The library provides you with a way to run the checks carried out by (3) on load, using the method [`assert_sane`](README.md#validation-checks) so that your server will not run should any of the checks show a MediaType in your code is faulty.
+4. The library provides you with a way to run the checks carried out by (3) on load, using the method [`assert_sane!`](README.md#validation-checks) so that your server will not run should any of the checks show a MediaType in your code is faulty.

 These four options are examined in more detail below.

 ### Media Type Checking in Test Suites

 The library provides the `assert_mediatype_specification` method, which allows running the checks for a particular `MediaType` within Minitest with `assert_pass` and `assert_fail`.
-In order to use `assert_mediatype_specification`, include the following module:
+In order to use `assert_mediatype_specification`, include the following module in your `Minitest::Runnable` class:

 ```ruby
 include MediaTypes::Assertions
 ```

-The example below demonstrates how to use `assert_pass` and `assert_fail` within a MediaType, and how to use the `assert_mediatype_specification` method in MiniTest tests to validate them.
+The example below demonstrates how to use `assert_pass` and `assert_fail` within a MediaType, and how to use the `assert_mediatype` method in MiniTest tests to validate them.

 ```ruby
 class MyMedia